autism-research-centre/phd-thesis-template/README_ARC.md

 3. two backslashes “\\” are used to insert a line break.
 4. any document in LaTeX (outside of the thesis environment) need to always start by specifying the document class, secondly you will load in packages to use, and thirdly you will start the document using “\begin{document}” and you will finish the document with “\end{document}”
 5. Google is your friend and knows everything about LaTeX, or well at least where you can find the answers to your questions: [stackoverflow](http://stackoverflow.com) being a great resource and the [LaTeX wikibooks](https://en.wikibooks.org/wiki/LaTeX) another.
+6. Anything between dollar signs will automatically be in math mode, e.g. $x + x$

 Note that I will be adding more instructions to this file over the next few weeks.
 I hope that this helps and if you have any questions or would like to add/correct anything, please feel free to commit a change or send me an email (ar560@cam.ac.uk).